Public Health Nutrition / Cothú Sláinte Poiblí DT225

 Students who successfully complete the programme will be eligible to register as Associate Nutritionists with the UK Voluntary Register of Nutritionists (UKVRN) conferred by the Association for Nutrition.
 Three years further relevant experience enables graduates to apply for Registered Nutritionist status.
 Students who successfully complete the programme will also be eligible to undertake MPhil and PhD degrees in laboratory or community-based research.

 Are there study abroad options?

-Currently students in the School of Biological Sciences have an opportunity to undertake their research project in Europe as part of the ERASMUS programme.
+Currently students in the School of Biological Sciences have an opportunity to undertake their research project in Europe as part of the ERASMUS programme or in the United States.
 The opportunity may also be available to undertake the Professional Placement in Europe.

 - Cell Biology